 Dress at the university will be casual, with jeans, skirts, sundresses, and blouses/nice shirts.
 Bring a sweatshirt or two for at night.
-Greek apartments/dormitories are often not as warm as those in the U.S. since they are not insulated for cold weather.
+Greek apartments/dormitories are often not as warm as those in the U.S. since they are not insulated for cold weather and many have tile flooring.